 In connection with the Company's participation interest in Lloyd's syndicates, the Lloyd's syndicates invest a portion of the premiums withheld in investment funds and fixed-maturity securities.
-The Company records its share of income (or expense) from these assets as other income (expense) as reported by the syndicates on a quarterly lag basis due to the timing of the availability of these quarterly financial reports.
+The Company records its share of income (or loss) from these assets as net investment income (loss) when reported by the syndicates, which is generally on a quarterly lag basis due to the timing of the availability of these quarterly financial reports.